Almost optimal query algorithm for hitting set using a subset query: Introduction

-Our goal in this paper is to look at the parameterized query complexity of graph and hypergraph problems.
-Motivated by Beame et al.~\cite{BeameHRRS18} and Iwama et al.~\cite{IwamaY18}, we consider the following oracles. \begin{description} \item[\emph{Bipartite independent set oracle (\bis):}] For a graph $G$, given two disjoint non-empty subsets $A,B \subseteq V(G)$ as input, a \bis{} query oracle answers whether there exists an edge $(u,v) \in E(G)$ such that $u \in A$ and $v \in B$. \end{description}

-Given two vertices $u, \, v \in V(G)$, the often used \emph{edge existence query} asks for an yes/no answer to the question whether there exists an edge between $u$ and $v$.
-The \bis{} oracle, proposed by Beame et al.~\cite{BeameHRRS18}, is a generalization over the \emph{edge existence query} in the sense that it asks for the existence of an edge between two disjoint sets of vertices. \bis{} was used to estimate the number of edges in a graph.
-We will use \bis{} oracle to solve decision problems.
-The following oracle is a generalization of \bis{} to the hypergraph setting. \begin{description} \item[\emph{Generalized d-partite independent set oracle (\gpis):}] For a $d$-uniform hypergraph $\mathcal{H}$, given $d$ pairwise disjoint non-empty subsets $A_1,A_2,\ldots,A_d \subseteq U(\mathcal{H})$ as input, a \gpis{} query oracle answers whether there exists an edge $(u_1,\ldots,u_d) \in \mathcal{F}(\mathcal{H})$ such that $u_i \in A_i$, for each $i \in [d]$. \end{description} To solve optimization problems, we extend \bis{} and \gpis{} to \bise{} and \gpise{}, respectively. \begin{description} \item[\emph{Bipartite independent set edge oracle (\bise):}] For a graph $G$, given two disjoint non-empty subsets of the vertices $A,B \subseteq V(G)$ as input, a \bise{} query oracle outputs an edge $(u,v) \in E(G)$ such that $u \in A$ and $v \in B$ if such an edge exists; otherwise, the \bise{} oracle reports NULL.
+Our goal in this paper is to look at the parameterized query complexity of the hitting set problem with oracle access.
+The specific oracle access we use is known as \gpis{} and was introduced by Bishnu et al.~\cite{DBLP:conf/isaac/BishnuGKM018}.
+Later, the same oracle was reintroduced by Dell et al.~\cite{DBLP:journals/siamcomp/DellLM22} with the name {\em Colorful Independent Oracle}.
+The precursor of these query oracle is the \bis{} oracle introduced by Beame et al.~\cite{talg/BeameHRRS20}.
+We start by defining the \bis{} oracle. \begin{description} \item[\emph{Bipartite independent set oracle} (\bis)~\cite{talg/BeameHRRS20}.]
+For a graph $G$, given two disjoint non-empty subsets $A,B \subseteq V(G)$ as input, a \bis{} query oracle answers whether there exists an edge $(u,v) \in E(G)$ such that $u \in A$ and $v \in B$. \end{description} Given two vertices $u, \, v \in V(G)$, the often used \emph{edge existence query}~\cite{Oded17} asks for an yes/no answer to the question whether there exists an edge between $u$ and $v$.
+The \bis{} oracle, proposed by Beame et al.~\cite{talg/BeameHRRS20}, is a generalization over the \emph{edge existence query} in the sense that it asks for the existence of an edge between two disjoint sets of vertices. \bis{} was used to estimate the number of edges in a graph in~\cite{talg/BeameHRRS20}.
+The following oracle is a generalization of \bis{} to the hypergraph setting. \begin{description} \item[\emph{Generalized d-partite independent set oracle} (\gpis)~\cite{DBLP:conf/isaac/BishnuGKM018}.]
+For a $d$-uniform hypergraph $\mathcal{H}$, given $d$ pairwise disjoint non-empty subsets $A_1,A_2,\ldots,A_d \subseteq U(\mathcal{H})$ as input, a \gpis{} query oracle answers whether there exists a hyperedge $(u_1,\ldots,u_d) \in \mathcal{F}(\mathcal{H})$ such that $u_i \in A_i$, for each $i \in [d]$. \end{description} We will get back \bis{} oracle when we substitute $d=2$ in the above definition.